Explorations Into Excel: A Look At The Last 14 Years Of Becoming The Excel Guy

 Throughout my experience of creating that Excel VBA application, I was forcing myself to learn fast because I didn’t have all the know-how up front when I started the project, and we were working to tight deadlines.
 And I realized that it’s possible to be creative in Excel too.

 So I decided that it was time for me to create a website and YouTube channel to share some of my knowledge for others to benefit.

 That’s when in 2011 I tried an experiment and registered the domain for launchexcel.com, and set up my first ever YouTube channel.
 Then I went to work making videos and writing articles on Excel.

-And I Am Really Humbled by The Impact I’ve Had With Launch Excel
+And I Am Really Excited and Humbled by The Impact I’ve Had With Launch Excel

 If you read my previous blog post you know my YouTube videos have been viewed over 2m times, and I have a ton of comments from people who found them really useful.
 And my blog has been visited over 2.8m times since it started in 2011.
 Even though I stopped posting four years ago in 2013.

 As one commenter in the last blog post wrote

 “The way that you present your topics is so much easier to understand than Excels help files.
 I always succeed with your presentation topics and end up with trial and error efforts with the help files.”

 And here are a couple more comments from the last blog post:

 “In my search for ways to use Excel more effectively or how to execute certain actions I found your lessons among the best there was to find on the net.”